marianesfg/windows-uwp.pt-br/windows-apps-src/security/microsoft-passport-login-auth-service.md

            // be configured for each company.
         // Simply just return true.

-        // You could get the User&#39;s Public Key with something similar to the following: byte[] userPublicKey = _mockStore.GetPublicKey(userId, deviceId);
+        // You could get the User's Public Key with something similar to the following: byte[] userPublicKey = _mockStore.GetPublicKey(userId, deviceId);
         return true;
     }